JoshAshby/pyRedisORM/docs/index.rst

 A Few Minor Warnings
 --------------------
 #.
+This is a very early release, and although I've been using a large part of
+   this code for about a year now, things are still going to break and not function well.
+Don't be afraid to submit a bug report or a patch on Github to fix something.
+#.
 I'm only a second year university student, and software
    isn't even my major; I'm working towards an Electrical and Computer Engineering degree, so not only do I have limited time to keep this maintained, but I also probably won't write the best code ever.
 #.
-This is a very early release, things might break, and the code is honestly a
-   little childish at best.
-In other words: It'll hopefully get better, but it might be a little limited right now.
-#.
 This project follows the semantic versioning specs.
 All Minor and
-   patch versions will not break the major versions API, however an bump of the major version signifies that backwards compatibility will most likely be broken.
+   patch versions will not break the major versions API, however a bump of the major version signifies that backwards compatibility will most likely be broken in some way.

 Quick start
 -----------